 If you feel we have been unable to resolve your concern you may contact Secretary of the Department of Health and Human Services at 240.453.2800.

-Additionally, if you have a concern about your care that you have brought to Siskin Hospital’s attention and we have not been able to address to your satisfaction, you may contact the Joint Commission via:
+Additionally, if you have a concern about your care that you have brought to Siskin Hospital’s attention and we have not been able to address to your satisfaction, you may contact the Center for Improvement of Healthcare Quality via:

 You will not be penalized for filing a complaint.